-This egg experiment is awesome.
-It magically transforms an ordinary egg to a large naked egg through this egg science project that kids will love.
+This easy science experiment is awesome and uses things that you already have at home.
+A chemical reaction magically transforms an ordinary egg into a large naked egg through this egg science project that kids will love.

 We made a Naked Egg!

 Easy Cell Science for Kids

 In science lessons, we are learning about the “building blocks of life” – aka Cells – this year with the kids.
 We used this “naked egg” science project so the little scientist were able to identify cell parts by physically seeing, smelling, touching, and even tasting – ewwww!

 Egg science projects like this naked egg in vinegar experiment have also been described as a rubber egg, bouncy egg or bouncing egg experiment.

 Related: We had so much fun with this kids science experiment, it is part of our science book: 101 Coolest Simple Science Experiments for Kids!